false

 Once an image has been commented on all contributions are archived in the Museum’s database, including the Flickr contributor’s ID and/or name as provided.
 Verified images will note the method of verification and all references used in the process.
 Descriptions and tags added by our contributors are also added to the database, with full attribution to the contributor.

 The Woodhouse Archive Flickr Project has been an ongoing case-study for the value of community participation in the documentation of historic photography collections and is part of a larger conversation in museology of the ways in which digital technologies and web platforms can be used by museums to further collection reach and connect with community beyond the walls of the institution.
-Initial results of this case study have been presented as the following:
+Academic publication and conference papers have included:

 • C. Richards, (2023).
 'Unexpected legacies: The collections of classicist William J. Woodhouse (1866–1937), then and now’ Journal of the History of Collections.